Phoenix On the Job Injury Lawyer

 In the wake of an accident sustained on the job, the next steps may not seem clear.
 Here’s what you should do next to protect your interests:

 - Report the incident immediately: Inform your employer, and call the police if necessary.
 Having a formal accident report will help your case.

 - Talk to a lawyer: Find a skilled workplace injury lawyer to help you build your case.

 - Contact the Arizona Division of Occupational Safety and Health (ADOSH): Employers should report the accident (and are required to if there has been a fatality or an incident involving three or more employees where someone went to the hospital).
 If you are unsure the report has been made, call ADOSH at (602) 542-5795.

 - Make a report in the off-hours: If you were hurt outside of traditional business hours, make a report as soon as possible by calling the Arizona State Capitol Police at (602) 542-4580.

-- Read more: For more information, read Arizona personal injury attorney Mark Breyer’s explanation of what to look out for when injured on the job.
+- Read more: For more information, read Phoenix personal injury attorney Mark Breyer’s explanation of what to look out for when injured on the job.

 Knowing where to turn after being hurt on the job can be very confusing.
 Ultimately, it will be your responsibility to file a worker’s compensation claim.
-There will be paperwork, forms from your employer, and medical records – contact a lawyer to help make sense of the process.
+There will be paperwork, forms from your employer, and medical records – contact a Phoenix on the job injury lawyer to help make sense of the process.
 Breyer Law Offices, P.C. will help you get the compensation you deserve.